 - 4 cloves garlic, peeled and smashed

 - 2 bay leaves

-Preheat the oven to 275.
+- Preheat the oven to 275.
 Pat the chuck roast dry with paper towels or a cotton kitchen towel.
-Truss the roast with cotton twine at 2-3" intervals along its length.
+Truss the roast by tying pieces of cotton twine at 2-3" intervals along its length.
 Sprinkle the chuck roast with salt and pepper, patting down the seasoning into the flesh.

 - Heat a dutch oven over medium high heat.
 Add the bacon fat and heat until it shimmers.
 Place the roast in the dutch oven and sear until golden brown and crisp, 4-5 minutes per side.
 You may need to use a pair of long tongs to hold up the roast on the shorter edges.
 Transfer the seared roast to plate and set aside.

 - Add the carrots, celery, and onion to the dutch oven and sauté, stirring occasionally, until soft, 6-7 minutes.
 Add the garlic, stir into the mirepoix, and sauté another minute or two until the garlic is fragrant.

 - Add 1 cup of red wine to the pan to deglaze.
 Stir continuously, scraping up the browned bits from the bottom of the pan, until the wine stops bubbling, then turn off the burner heat.

 - Using tongs, place the roast back into the dutch oven and nestle into the vegetables and braising liquid.
 Pour 1 cup of beef broth and the balsamic vinegar into the braising liquid.
 Then add enough additional red wine so that half of the roast is submerged in braising liquid (I used an additional 1.5 cups; you may need more or less depending on the size of your roast).
 Place the herbs in the braising liquid.